18F/PriceHistoryInstall/README.md

 This is the installation materials for the PriceHistory project, which consists of several repos.

+Note: You must download and file the file solr-4.7.2.zip and put it in this directory.
+This file is too big to be worth duplicating into github.
+That is the only thing you need beyond this repo to build a vagrant-implemented PriceHistory.

 This project exists to make it eaiser to install and set up a PriceHistory website.
 It contains a Vagrant file.